-Tier 1-Synchronized Reserve credits are awarded to all-resources in both the Day-ahead and Real-time Synchronized Reserve Markets based on pool-scheduled and self-scheduled MW assignment and RT MW output. owners whose resources increased output or decreased consumption in response to a synchronized reserve event (with the exception of those resources that were assigned Tier 2 Synchronized Reserve).
-Tier 1 Synchronized Reserve resources are also compensated when the Non-Synchronized Reserve Market Clear Price is non-zero.
-Tier 2 Synchronized Reserve credits are awarded to all resource owners that have assigned self-scheduled or pool-scheduled Synchronized Reserve.

-The Synchronized Reserve offer price for Tier 2 resources is capped at a maximum value of the unit's Operating and Maintenance cost (as determined by the Cost Development Task Force) plus \$7.50/MWh.the expected value of the penalty for failing to provide Synchronized Reserve as described and calculated in PJM Manual 15: Cost Development Guidelines
+Synchronized Reserve credits are awarded to resources in both the Day-ahead and Real-time Synchronized Reserve Markets based on pool-scheduled and self-scheduled MW assignment and RT MW output.
+The Synchronized Reserve offer price for resources is capped at the expected value of the penalty for failing to provide Synchronized Reserve as described and calculated in PJM Manual 15: Cost Development Guidelines

-Pool-scheduled Generator resources assigned synchronized reserve in Synchronous Condensing mode and which respond to a Synchronized Reserve Event on-line and providing Tier 2 are made eligible for make-whole payments to recover applicable start-up, no-load and minimum energy costs in the Balancing Operating Reserve billing line item.
-Demand Resources Economic Load Response Participant resources that respond to a Synchronized Reserve Eevent, and are eligible for make-whole payments to recover shutdown cost and are made-whole in the Operating Reserve for Load Response billing line item.
+Pool-scheduled generator resources assigned synchronized reserve in Synchronous Condensing mode and which respond to a Synchronized Reserve Event are made eligible for make-whole payments to recover applicable start-up, no-load and minimum energy costs in the Balancing Operating Reserve billing line item.
+Economic Load Response Participant resources that respond to a Synchronized Reserve Event are eligible for make-whole payments to recover shutdown cost and are made-whole in the Operating Reserve for Load Response billing line item.

 Resources that are assigned regulation when a Synchronized Reserve event is initiated are compensated based on the amount of response provided beyond their regulation commitment, as well as for any response in excess of their regulation high limit or economic maximum (whichever is lower).
-Additional details can be found in PJM Manual 11: Energy & Ancillary Services Market Operations, Section 4.82.11.
+Additional details can be found in PJM Manual 11: Energy & Ancillary Services Market Operations, Section 4.8.

-Each Market Participant that is a Load Serving Entity (LSE) or synchronized buyer that is not part of an agreement to share reserves with external entities subject to the requirements in NERC Reliability Standard BAL-002 incurs a Synchronized Rreserve Oebligation based on their Load Ratio Share and applicable reserve zone's location's requirements during that hour.
-During hours when the Synchronized Reserve Market Clearing Price (SRMCP) is the same throughout the entire RTO reserve zone, an LSE's Synchronized Reserve Oebligation is equal to its Load Ratio Share of the RTO reserve zone times the amount of Ssynchronized Rreserve assigned for all Real-time Settlement Intervals five minute intervals for the entire RTO Rreserve zone.
-During hours when congestion causes the SRMCP is different between the RTO Reserve zone and the Reserve sub-zone, to separate, each an LSE's Synchronized Reserve Oebligation will be calculated based on their load in the active sub-zone and/or the portion of the RTO Reserve Zone outside of the active sub-zone (the "non sub-zone").
-The LSE's active sub-zone Synchronized Reserve Obligation is equal to its Load Ratio Share within that active sub-zone within its reserve zone or sub-zone and times the amount of Synchronized Reserve assigned (pool/self-scheduled) in that reserve zone oractive sub-zone.
+Each Market Participant that is a Load Serving Entity (LSE) or synchronized buyer that is not part of an agreement to share reserves with external entities subject to the requirements in NERC Reliability Standard BAL-002 incurs a Synchronized Reserve Obligation based on their Load Ratio Share and applicable reserve location's requirements during that hour.
+During hours when the Synchronized Reserve Market Clearing Price (SRMCP) is the same throughout the entire RTO reserve zone, an LSE's Synchronized Reserve Obligation is equal to its Load Ratio Share of the RTO reserve zone times the amount of Synchronized Reserve assigned for all Real-time Settlement Intervals for the RTO Reserve zone.
+During hours when the SRMCP is different between the RTO Reserve zone and the Reserve sub-zone, an LSE's Synchronized Reserve Obligation will be calculated based on their load in the active sub-zone and/or the portion of the RTO Reserve Zone outside of the active sub-zone (the "non sub-zone").
+The LSE's active sub-zone Synchronized Reserve Obligation is equal to its Load Ratio Share within that active sub-zone times the amount of Synchronized Reserve assigned (pool/self-scheduled) in that active sub-zone.
 The LSE's Synchronized Reserve Obligation in the non sub-zone is equal to its Load Ratio Share in the non sub-zone times the amount of Synchronized Reserve assigned (pool/self-scheduled) in the non sub-zone portion of the RTO.

-Participants may fulfill their Synchronized Reserve obligations by owning Tier 1 resources from which PJM obtains Synchronized Reserve, entering bilateral arrangements with other PJM Market Participants, or purchasing Synchronized Reserve from the PJM Synchronized Reserve Market.
+Participants may fulfill their Synchronized Reserve obligations by entering bilateral arrangements with other PJM Market Participants, or purchasing Synchronized Reserve from the PJM Synchronized Reserve Market.